GlobalWebIndex/cmd-extra/README.md

 Experimental package with helpful functions for working with Cmd.

-This package adds some functions that helps you with constructing of `Cmd msg` from given `msg` and theirs manipulation.
+This package adds some functions that helps you with constructing of `(model, Cmd msg)` pair from given `model` and `msg` and theirs manipulation.

 ```
     type Msg
-        = DoNothing
+        = NoOp
         | Disarm
         | Fire
         | FireRockets